Timinator2000/Algorithm_X/06 - your turn/04 - winamax.md

 Difficulty: Hard

-Algorithm X Complexity: Setting Up Algorithm X - Very Reasonable, Enumerating a Complete List of Possible Actions - Your Head Might Hurt!
+Algorithm X Complexity: Requirements are Straightforward, Actions are Complex (Have Some Aspirin Close By)

 # Big Payoff!